 The current numbers we are able to hold with the registration offices for ceremonies are as follows -

-- Face coverings can be worn as a desirable, precautionary measure by parties, witnesses and guests at an indoor ceremony (additional guidance on face coverings is available at: Coronavirus (COVID-19) Phase 3: staying safe and protecting others)
+Face coverings MUST be worn as a precautionary measure by parties, witnesses and guests at an indoor ceremony.

 You can submit your Marriage Notice between 29 days and 3 months prior to your wedding however, we are requesting all documents 10-12 weeks prior to your ceremony.